Prajwal-Baranwal/Hacktoberfest-2020-profile/ReadMe.md

 - Create a pull request
 - Star this repository

-#  M ake your first Pull Request
+#  Make your first Pull Request

 ## 1. Try to Add seperate profile for yourself